This blog may contain affiliate links. Read our disclosure policy for more info.

 Huaraz is a city in Peru and the capital of the state of Ancash.
-It is home to approximately 120,00 people in the built-up area and is the second-largest city in the Peruvian Andes.
+It is home to approximately 120,00 people it is the second-largest city in the Peruvian Andes.

 The city of Huaraz, Peru sits at 10,000 feet (3,052 meters) above sea level (that’s almost as high as Cusco!)
 The altitude and surrounding mountains make for a tough climate that is cold in the winter and wet in the summer.

-Huaraz, Peru is most commonly visited by tourists who want to go hiking or mountaineering.
+Huaraz, Peru is most commonly visited by tourists looking for places in Peru to go hiking or mountaineering.
 Hiking in Huaraz is very popular because the nearby hikes are absolutely breathtaking!